tidyverse/purrr/revdep/email.md

 Hi,

 This is an automated email to let you know about the release of
-{{{my_package }}}, which will be submitted to CRAN in the near future (on {{{ date }}}).
+{{{my_package }}}, which will be submitted to CRAN next Monday 8th May.
+We apologise for the short notice.
+This release has been necessary to make purrr compatible with the next dplyr release (0.6.0).

-This release removes all dataframe mappers.
-They have been moved to the purrrlyr package.
-This allows us to substantially reduce the dependencies of purrr by moving dplyr to suggested packages rather than imported packages.
+This new version features only one change: all dataframe mappers have been moved from purrr to the purrrlyr package.
+We opted for this somewhat drastic solution because it allows us to substantially reduce the dependencies of purrr by moving dplyr to suggested packages rather than imported packages.
+By the same token, this should considerably reduce your package dependencies if you're not using dplyr.

-One common problem that I saw in the revdep checks is that `map_df()` will now issue an error if you haven't mentioned dplyr in the `Imports:` field.
-That's because purrr does not require this package anymore.
+It should be straightforward to adapt your package to this change.
+If you've been using one of the removed functions (such as `dmap()`), just import these functions from the new `purrrlyr` package that is now on CRAN.
+If you've been using `map_df()`, a function that relies on `dplyr::bind_rows()`, you simply need to add dplyr to the `Imports:` field.
+It is now necessary to be explicit about the dplyr dependency because purrr does not require dplyr anymore.

 Since the master branch is under development, we are putting this point release together in the following branch: